Norton Ghost 6.0 Reduces Time to Recover, Install and Maintain PCs Across Enterprise

-KUALA LUMPUR -- 14 October, 1999 - Symantec Corporation today announced Norton Ghost 6.0 Enterprise Edition, designed to dramatically reduce the time spent by system administrators when restoring, reconfiguring or cloning PCs across the enterprise.
-Norton Ghost 6.0 Enterprise includes the Ghost cloning application, MultiCast Server and MultiCast Assist Wizard, Ghost Walker, Ghost Explorer, the GDISK utility plus the Norton Ghost Administration Console and Console Client for remote management and post-cloning configuration.
+CUPERTINO, Calif.
+Aug.
+30, 1999 - Symantec Corporation (Nasdaq: SYMC) today announced Norton Ghost 6.0, designed to dramatically reduce the time spent by system administrators when restoring, reconfiguring or cloning PCs across the enterprise.
+Available in Standard and Enterprise editions, Norton Ghost 6.0 includes the Ghost application and MultiCast Server and MultiCast Assist Wizard, Ghost Walker, Ghost Explorer, and the GDISK utility.
+Norton Ghost 6.0 Enterprise also includes the Norton Ghost Console and Console Client for remote management and post-cloning configuration.

 According to research from Gartner Group and Forrester Research, MIS departments spend 50 percent of their time installing software and performing upgrades, accounting for a significant portion of the total cost of PC/server ownership.
-Corporations spend approximately US$9,000 to US$12,000 per user per year on maintenance, configuration and installation of new PCs.
+Corporations spend approximately $9,000 to $12,000 per user per year on maintenance, configuration, and installation of new PCs.
 Norton Ghost is an effective tool for addressing these challenges, leveraging the proven cost-effective process of cloning a large number of PCs within a networked enterprise environment.
 Ghost extends those benefits even further by including remote management and post-cloning configuration capabilities.

-"With Norton Ghost 6.0, Symantec provides Corporate IT with a great method of installing Windows 2000 on desktop and mobile computers, adding a flexible, fast and robust tool to the growing arsenal of utilities already available to ease large scale migration to Windows 2000," said Tod Nielsen, vice president of developer marketing for Microsoft in the US.
+"With Norton Ghost 6.0, Symantec provides Corporate IT with a great method of installing Windows 2000 on desktop and mobile computers, adding a flexible, fast and robust tool to the growing arsenal of utilities already available to ease large scale migration to Windows 2000," said Tod Nielsen, vice president of developer marketing for Microsoft.